osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

 * Provide an API for exploring metadata for data sources available in the archive.
 * Provide mechanisms for adding post-ingestion annotations to the archive, and performing queries over those annotations.

-### data platform elements
+## data platform elements

 The Data Platform includes two primary technical components, including an API utilizing the gRPC framework, and a suite of services built using the Java programming language.
 The project also includes utilities for deploying and managing those components.
 A JavaScript web application for exploring the data archive and working with data is under development.
 Each element is described in more detail below.

-#### gRPC API
+### gRPC API

 The Data Platform API is built upon the [gRPC open-source high-performance remote procedure call (RPC) framework](https://grpc.io/).
 As described on [Wikipedia](https://en.wikipedia.org/wiki/GRPC), "this framework was originally developed by Google for use in connecting microservices.
 It uses HTTP/2 for transport, protocol buffers as the interface description languages, and provides features such as authentication and bidirectional streaming.
 It generates cross-platform client and server bindings for many languages."

 We chose to use the gRPC framework for the Data Platform API because it can meet our performance requirements for data ingestion, and bindings are provided for virtually any programming language.

 The API definition is managed separately from the service implementations so that it can be utilized for building client applications that are independent of other Data Platform technology.
-The Data Platform gRPC API is described in more detail in section 2.
+The Data Platform gRPC API is described in more detail in section "Data Platform API".

-#### service implementations
+### service implementations

 The Data Platform Services are implemented as Java server applications.
 There are three independent server applications, providing ingestion, query, and annotation services, respectively.
 The [MongoDB document-oriented database management system](https://www.mongodb.com/) is used by the services for persistence.
-Section 3 provides more detail about the Java service implementations and the frameworks used to build them.
+Section "Data Platform Service Implementations" provides more detail about the Java service implementations and the frameworks used to build them.

-#### web application
+### web application

 The Data Platform Web Application is under development using the [JavaScript React library](https://react.dev/).
 It will provide a user interface for navigating archive metadata and time-series data, viewing and creating annotations, and other tools for visualizing and exporting data.

-#### installation and deployment support tools
+### installation and deployment support tools

 A set of utilities is provided to help manage the Data Platform ecosystem.
 There are scripts for managing infrastructure services including MongoDB and the Envoy proxy (used for deploying the web application), and a set of simple process-management utilities for managing the Data Platform server and benchmark applications.

-### status and milestones
+## status and milestones

-#### "datastore" prototype (2022)
+### "datastore" prototype (2022)

 A prototype implementation of the Data Platform services was built focusing on the creation of a general API supporting ingestion and query of heterogeneous data types including scalar, array / table, structure, and image.
 Service implementations were created using Java for both the Ingestion and Query Services, as well as libraries for building client applications.
 The prototype technology stack included both [InfluxDB](https://www.influxdata.com/) (for time series data) and MongoDB (for metadata).
 This prototype successfully demonstrated the use of gRPC APIs for ingestion and retrieval of heterogeneous, but did not meet the baseline performance requirements.

-#### datastore web application prototype (2022)
+### datastore web application prototype (2022)

 The datastore prototype included development of a web application using JavaScript React and Tailwind libraries.
 The prototype provided simple user interfaces for navigating metadata, as well as querying and displaying time-series data.
 It demonstrated calling gRPC APIs from a browser-based application using the [gRPC Web](https://github.com/grpc/grpc-web/) JavaScript implementation of gRPC for browser clients.

-#### technology performance benchmarking (September 2023)
+### technology performance benchmarking (September 2023)

 Performance benchmark applications were developed and utilized to evaluate candidate technologies for use in the Data Platform implementation in light of the project performance goal stated above.
 Benchmarks focused on gRPC for API communication; InfluxDB, MongoDB and MariaDB for database storage; and writing JSON and HDF5 files to disk.
 The benchmark results showed that it was likely we could build service implementations meeting our performance requirements by using gRPC for communication and [MongoDB for storing "buckets" of time series data](https://www.mongodb.com/blog/post/building-with-patterns-the-bucket-pattern).

-#### Data Platform v1.0 (November 2023)
+### Data Platform v1.0 (November 2023)

 Version 1.0 of the Data Platform includes an initial Java implementation of the Ingestion Service providing a gRPC API and using MongoDB for storing time-series data.
-The initial ingestion service implementation focuses only on scalar data and with timestamps specified using the "sampling clock" mechanism with start time and sample period (described further in section 2).
+The initial ingestion service implementation focuses only on scalar data and with timestamps specified using the "sampling clock" mechanism with start time and sample period.
 It is accompanied by a performance benchmark application that is used at each stage of development to measure ingestion performance relative to the project goal.
 The initial implementation exceeds our goal by a comfortable margin, but this will continue to be a focus as the project evolves.
-Section 2 provides more information about the ingestion API.
+Section "Data Platform API" provides more information about the ingestion API.

-#### v1.1 (January 2024)
+### v1.1 (January 2024)

 Version 1.1 includes a Java implementation of the Query Service gRPC API, using the MongoDB database managed by the ingestion service to fulfill client query requests.
 A variety of API RPC methods for querying time-series data are provided to support the development of clients with varying performance requirements, ranging from streaming methods that return bucketed result data down to simple single response methods that return tabular data.
-See section 2 for a detailed description of the query API.
+See section "Data Platform API" for a detailed description of the query API.

-#### v1.2 (February 2024)
+### v1.2 (February 2024)

 Version 1.2 saw changes to the "proto" files defining the gRPC API for the Data Platform to be more consistent and conventional, with corresponding changes to the Java service implementations.

-#### v1.3 (April 2024)
+### v1.3 (April 2024)

 Version 1.3 provides an initial implementation of the annotation service for adding annotations to archived data and performing queries against those annotations.
 The primary focus for the initial annotation service implementation was on the data model for associating annotations with data in the archive.
 The only type of annotation currently supported is a simple user comment, but we will be adding many other types of annotations using the same underlying data model.
-See section 2 for more details about the annotation data model.
+See section "Data Platform API" for more details about the annotation data model.

-#### v1.4 (July 2024)
+### v1.4 (July 2024)

 Version 1.4 added Ingestion and Query Service support for all data types defined in the Data Platform API including scalars, multi-dimensional arrays, structures, and images.
 Support is also added to both services for ingesting and querying data with an explicit list of data timestamps to complement the existing support for specifying data timestamps using a SamplingClock (with start time, sample period, and number of samples).
 Both features utilize serialization of the protobuf DataColumn and DataTimestamps API objects as byte array fields of the MongoDB BucketDocument.
 This change improves ingestion performance significantly, while also reducing the MongoDB storage footprint and simplifying the codebase.

-### todo and road map
+## todo and road map

-#### v1.5 planned features (July / August / September 2024)
+### v1.5 planned features (July / August / September 2024)

 * Run more extensive load testing benchmarks.
 * Add support for EPICS status/alarm etc